 as hazily recalled by Spahr Schmitt

-The origins of Necropolis lie with founding member George Grant...
+The origins of Necropolis begin with founding member George Grant...

-George eventually landed a gig playing bass in Bobby Porter’s band, Young Lust.
-They released a vinyl 7-inch single featuring the songs “Compulsion” and “Everyone You Meet.”
-That made him the the first person I knew who appeared on an actual vinyl record - nearly unfathomable for my 12-year-old brain.
+In his late teen years, George landed a gig playing bass in Bobby Porter’s band, Young Lust.
+In 1981 they released a vinyl 7-inch single featuring the songs “Compulsion” and “Everyone You Meet.”
+That made him the the first person I personally knew who appeared on an actual vinyl record - nearly unfathomable for my 12-year-old brain.

 Shortly after the single was released, George left the group.
 He would soon re-emerge playing guitar for a punk band called Flak.
 This is 1984, and George began introducing me to Black Flag, the Dead Kennedys, and a myriad of other punk bands, including the Misfits, and their singer Glenn Danzig’s latest band, Samhain.
 Flak would go on to open for Samhain at the end of that year, at the infamous Electric Banana.